lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 This calibration allowed the same channel and lobe motifs to be recognized in the uncored well intervals.

 ![Core-to-log calibration for a channel interval](images/fig02_channel_core_log_calibration.png) A blocky, cylindrical gamma-ray motif over a 3-4m interval in Well 6610/3-1 calibrates to a channel fill in core.
 The F3-C sandstone subfacies consist of poorly to well-sorted, fine to medium to coarse-grained, amalgamated white to dark grey sandstones.
-The F2 heterolithics are thin sandstone/siltstone layers (≤ 0.05 meters thick) interbedded with predominantly dark grey to black mudstones, exhibiting varying levels of bioturbation .
+The F2 lithofacies are heterolithics of thin sandstone/siltstone layers (≤ 0.05 meters thick) interbedded with predominantly dark grey to black mudstones, exhibiting varying levels of bioturbation .

-![Core-to-log calibration for a lobe interval](images/fig03_lobe_core_log_calibration.png) A coarsening-upward "funnel" gamma-ray trend over an 8 m interval in the same well calibrates to a lobe complex, with F1 hemipelagic mudstone capping an upward transition through F2 into F3-C sandstone.
+![Core-to-log calibration for a lobe interval](images/fig03_lobe_core_log_calibration.png) A coarsening-upward "funnel" gamma-ray trend over an 8 m interval in the same well calibrates to a lobe complex, with F1-hemipelagic mudstone- capping an upward transition through F2 into F3-C sandstone.
 The F1 are 0.01-0.2m thick dark grey to black mudstone observed in the cores.
 The F2 heterolithics are thin sandstone/siltstone layers, whiles F3 lithofacies are sandstones.

 ![Lithofacies thickness by well](images/lithofacies_thickness_per_well.png) Lithofacies thickness varies considerably across the three cored wells.
 6407/1-4 is dominated by heterolithics (F2), whereas 6610/3-1 shows the most extensive channel-to-lobe sandstone development.
 The dynamic model's channel and lobe dimensions are informed by well 6610/3-1 and the published analogs to reduce model uncertainty.